Actindo-AG/Documentation/EDI/Overview/03_TipsTricks.md

 - Review this specification for the segments your business partner has defined as required and ensure that you have this data available.

 - Note the following:
-    - Some segments are mandatory (M) only in case if the optional segment above is to be filled.
+    - Some segments are mandatory (M) only in case if the optional segment (O) above is to be filled.
 See the example:

       ![Mandatory segments of the EDIFACT standard](../../Assets/Screenshots/EDI/Overview/OptionalSegment.png "[Mandatory segments of the EDIFACT standard]")